mikerogers123/blog/README.md

 Changes to the `main` branch triggers a build of the site.

-> note that if there are any new blog posts on my Medium feed, they will only be shown if there has been a subsequent build of the site, since posts are retrieved once per build.
+> note that if there are any new blog posts on my _hashnode_ feed, they will only be shown if there has been a subsequent build of the site, since posts are retrieved once per build.